scexamples/swagger-codegen-demo/README.md

+This example demonstrates the use of Swagger for documentation of REST API, Swagger UI to visualize and interact with the API's resources, and Swagger Codegen to generate a REST Client.

-This example uses a REST API project developed using Spring Boot, Spring Data JPA, Maven, and an embedded H2 database.
+It uses a simple REST API project developed using Spring Boot, Maven, Spring Data JPA, and an embedded H2 database.
 The project has one JPA entity 'Student', a 'StudentRepository', and one REST controller 'StudentController'.
 On application startup, data.sql seeds the Student table with data.
-For generating Swagger documentation and for Swagger UI, add the dependencies for springfox-boot-starter and springfox-swagger-ui to the pom.xml file.
+The springfox-boot-starter and springfox-swagger-ui dependencies for Swagger are declared in the pom.xml file.

 # Swagger Endpoints